AlbanMontaigu/docker-toolbox/README.md

              amontaigu/docker-devbox
 ```

-## Key softwares availables in your box
+## Key softwares available in your box

 - git
 - mercurial